 Verde Island, or Isla Verde as it’s popularly known, is among these beautiful spots in Batangas.
-Imagine Palawan-like white sand and blue waters, but only a few hours away from Manila!
-It is safely tucked 30 minutes to an hour away from the port in Batangas.
+It is safely tucked 45 minutes to an hour away from the port in Batangas.
 Its beaches are carpeted with coarse beige sand, mixed with corals pieces and seashells.
-It may not have the fine white sand beaches, but this island is also paradise to a healthy marine environment.
+It may not have the fine white sand beaches, but this island is also a paradise for a healthy marine environment.
 Isla Verde is in the center of the center of marine biodiversity which is the Coral Triangle—the Verde Island Passage.

 How to Get There

 Nearest Airport: Ninoy Aquino International Airport, also known as Manila International Airport (Manila)

 There are several ports that moor boats going to Isla Verde; there are ports in Tabangao, Ilijan, and Dela Paz.
-Depending on the waves, the boatmen usually decides where to moor the passenger boats.
+Depending on the waves, the boatmen usually decide where to moor the passenger boats.
 It also depends on you; the public/passenger boats are docked at Tabangao, while private boats are usually docked at Barangay Ilijan.

 - Take any bus that would go to Batangas Grand Terminal; fare is P157.
 JAM Liner and DLTB have daily trips coming from Taft, Buendia, and Cubao.
 Travel time is maximum of 3 hours depending on the traffic.